ariellewolter/research_notebook_ver4/document.md

 ## 📝 Notes
 - Backend API is complete for all core entities and linking.
 - Frontend covers most CRUD and viewing for core entities, with advanced features and integrations still in progress.
+- All critical bugs have been resolved and the system is fully functional.
+- Recent bug fixes include workspace note creation, data structure handling, and entity navigation improvements.
 - This document will be updated as features are added or completed.

+## 🐛 Recent Bug Fixes (August 3, 2025)
+- **Workspace New Note Functionality**: Implemented missing new note creation with dialog and tab integration
+- **ResearchDashboard Data Structure Handling**: Fixed inconsistent API response handling with helper functions
+- **LiteratureNotes Entity Navigation**: Enhanced error handling and user feedback for entity navigation